-Each natural or man made fibers have its own good and bad qualities.
-Blending allows us to combine the different qualities of fibers and emphasize their good and minimize the bad qualities.
+Each natural or man-made fibers have its own good and bad qualities.
+Blending allows us to combine the different qualities of fibers, emphasize their good, and minimize their bad qualities.

 Blending definitely improves the performance of the fabric.
 For example, a blend of cotton and polyester fibers results in fewer wrinkles and better absorbency.
 It also improves the texture and feel of the fabric.